The CLF’s ultrafast laser facilities,

 , use ultrashort laser pulses to study dynamics on extremely short timescales using a variety of spectroscopic techniques.
 Each facility develops laser techniques and work with academic and industrial users to apply them to understand the fastest motions in matter, across the physical and biological sciences.

 The ultrashort laser pulses produced on Artemis are used to strobe the motion of electrons and ions during chemical reactions and phase changes, and build up movies of molecular rearrangement in solids and gas-phase molecules.
 Artemis produces femtosecond laser pulses at tuneable wavelengths from the infrared to the extreme ultraviolet.

-Ultra combines laser, detector and sample manipulation technology to probe molecular dynamics (on the femtosecond to microsecond timescales) to address scientific problems in the physical and life sciences.
+Ultra combines laser, detector and sample manipulation technology to probe molecular dynamics (on the femtosecond to millisecond timescales) to facilitate innovative research in the physical and life sciences in academia and industry.

 Ultra is capable of providing multiple beams, multiple colours (UV – mid-IR), mixed timing patterns (fs-ms) and pulse length (fs-ns and CW).

 Each facility provides flexible, synchronised ultrafast light sources.
 They are both located in the

 Research Complex at Harwell

 , and share a new high-repetition rate tuneable IR laser system, as well as having their own laser systems.

 Some examples of science driven by each of Artemis and Ultra faiclities are listed below.
 More detailed lists can be found via:

 Ultra industry highlights